davestephens/super-awesome-pub-quiz/rounds/recent-news.md

 A. Strong White Cider

 ### 4.
-Q. How much was the random payment Uber reportedly paid to hackers?
+Q. How much was the ransom payment Uber reportedly paid to hackers in 2016?

 A. $100k

 ### 5.
-Q.
+Q. In the England - Australia Rugby Autumn International, what was the final score?

+A. England 30 - 6 Australia

+### 6.
+Q. Microsoft have just released a new console.
+What's it called?

+A. Xbox One X